viditparashar96/MonkCommerce/README.md

-# Personal Book Shelf
+# Chat Ui with Mobile Responsive like Whatsapp

-This repository contains the source code for an Personal Book Shelf developed using React.
-The App allows users to Add books and find Books based on their search.
+This repository contains the source code for an Chat Ui developed using React.
+The App allows users to interact with chats

 # Setup and Running Instruction